benmatthewsed/sdch-2023-docs/README.md

-# sdch-2023-docs
-Participant information for Scottish Crime Data Hackathon 2023
+# Participant information for Scottish Crime Data Hackathon 2023

+## Partipants

+1. Register for an account with the [UK Data Service](https://ukdataservice.ac.uk/)